-RISD's Advanced Program Online is a series of intensive, collegiate-level courses for students in grades 10-12\ (or the equivalent) who are 15-18 years old.
+RISD's Advanced Program Online is a series of intensive, collegiate-level courses for students in grades $10-12^$ (or the equivalent) who are 15-18 years old.
 This immersive online experience is designed for those interested in pursuing art and design in college and want to learn best practices in producing portfolio work.

-This program is thematic in nature with an emphasis on understanding the role of the artist as an agent of change - by providing permission to reframe the way you look at the world, your art practice and how you collaborate with others.
+This program strives to reframe the way you look at the world, your art practice and how you collaborate with others.

-\For the summer term students who are rising sophomores (grade 10 or the equivalent) or have graduated from high school this year are eligible to attend.
+For the summer term, students who are rising sophomores (grade 10 or the equivalent) or have graduated from high school this year are eligible to attend.